The are a few reasons why:

 A website will put your customers' doubts to rest

-Just like I am doing right now - I am answering one of your most important questions (and the biggest obstacle that has to be overcome before you hire a web designer) - do I really need a website?
+Just like I am doing right now - I am answering one of your most important questions (a question that needs to be answered before you hire a web designer) - do I really need a website?

 A well designed website improves customer service